-Ho to do a Tornado Chart in Excel
+How to Create a Tornado Chart in Excel: Complete Step-by-Step Guide

 Tornado diagrams, or tornado charts, are modified versions of bar charts and are also one of the classic tools of sensitivity analysis used by decision makers to get a quick overview of the risks involved.
 In other words, a tornado diagram or chart shows a financial analysis for a project.

 The data ranges are shown in rows 4, 5, and 6.High to low, the base value column shows average expected values.
 A low value for an uncertainty is the value where there is only a 10% estimated chance that the realized value will be less than said value.
-A similarly high value for an uncertainty is the value where there is only a 10% estimated chance that the realized value will be above said value.
+A This sensitivity analysis methodology establishes the upper and lower boundaries where there is approximately a 10% chance the actual outcome will fall outside these sensitivity analysis parameters and estimated ranges.

 How to insert a Tornado Chart?